 2. Jervis Bay

-Just a 3 hour drive south of Sydney (and sadly disconnected from any effective public transport) lies Jervis Bay, one of the most popular weekend trips from Sydney and home of some of Aussie’s most legendary white sand beaches.
+Just a 3 hour drive south of Sydney (and sadly disconnected from any effective public transport) lies Jervis Bay, one of the most popular weekend road trips from Sydney and home of some of Aussie’s most legendary white sand beaches.
 Kite surfing and kangaroos are rampant here, but you can’t go wrong just sticking your toes in sand so fine it squeaks when you walk on it.

 What surprised me the most about Jervis Bay was how it’s more of a town than a beach – a woodsy town with winding roads that may or may not lead you to the bay.